Rating: 10 / 10

 Keep a written daily record of the situations in which you notice the desire emerging.
 This can be as simple as tallying each time you sense even the slightest inclination to engage in the habit, the first inkling of the desire.

-Your first goal should be to study yourself and identify the trigger or "high-risk" situations where the problems tends to arise.
+Your first goal should be to study yourself and identify the trigger or "high-risk" situations where the problems tend to arise.

 "It's not the things that make us crave them, but our judgements about things" — Epictetus.
 We are the ones who choose to assign value to things that look appealing.